liyonghelpme/Bounce/README.md

 Move the mouse while holding LMB to rotate the camera;

-Move the mouse while holding RMB to set the position of the AABB query reference AABB;
+Move the mouse while holding RMB to move the AABB Query reference AABB;

 Move the mouse to set the ray-cast ray position;